digitalinteraction/gecotoolbox.io/src/en/about.md

 In the future, we may no longer be able to pay for the service.
 When this happens, we will provide you with all the content you have made within the services.
 If you want to continue using the services, we will provide you with instructions on how to set them up for yourself.

-**How do I join?**<br>
-If you are interested in using the toolbox, please follow the link below.

----

-{% bigButton site.requestUrl, action %}